Lets-Parti/parti-functions/README.md

 ## POST: `/user`

-This endpoint will retrieve the data of a given userHandle.
+**Retrieve user info of a given handle**.
 The POST request body must contain the following parameters:

 `[userHandle]`